-According to the Oral Health web page of the Center for Disease Control and Prevention, also known as the CDC, 25% of adults aged 65 and older no longer have any natural teeth remaining.
-The CDC also estimates the size of this age group to be more than 41 million; meaning that more than 10 million Americans of retirement age need total tooth replacement.
+According to the Oral Health web page of the Center for Disease Control and Prevention, 25% of adults aged 65 and older no longer have any natural teeth remaining.
+The CDC also estimates the size of this age group to be more than 41 million.
+Meaning that more than 10 million Americans of retirement age need total tooth replacement.
 Since this is also the fastest growing age group in the US, as the Baby Boomer generation reaches retirement age, this problem will continue to grow.

-“Interestingly, toothlessness varies greatly by state.
-Roughly 42 percent of Americans over age 65 living in West Virginia are toothless, compared to only 13 percent of those living in California.
-Having missing teeth can affect nutrition, since people without teeth often prefer soft, easily chewed foods.
-Because dentures are not as efficient for chewing food as natural teeth, denture wearers also may choose soft foods and avoid fresh fruits and vegetables.”
+"Interestingly, toothlessness varies greatly by state.
+Roughly 42 percent of Americans over age 65 living in West Virginia are toothless Compared to only 13 percent of those living in California.
+Having missing teeth can affect nutrition.
+Mainly because people without teeth often prefer soft, easily chewed foods.
+Because dentures are not as efficient for chewing food as natural teeth, denture wearers also may choose soft foods and avoid fresh fruits and vegetables."

 Do Not Fear Tooth Replacement

 The leading causes of tooth loss among this age group are tooth decay and gum disease.
-Surprisingly, older adults may suffer from new tooth decay at a higher rate than do children, especially to the tooth root, due to gum recession.
-Further, about ¼ of adults in the 65-74 years age group suffer from severe gum disease, or periodontal diseases.
-Men are more likely to suffer from this condition than women, while those with lower incomes will experience and even higher incidence of gum disease.
+Surprisingly, older adults may suffer from new tooth decay at a higher rate than children.
+In fact, this is especially true with the tooth root, due to gum recession.
+Further, about ¼ of adults in the 65-74 years, age group suffer from severe gum disease or periodontal diseases.
+Men are more likely to suffer from this condition than women.
+Further, those with lower incomes will experience an even higher incidence of gum disease.
 (This is true regardless of age, in fact.)

 Not only do diseases associated with aging lead to oral health issues, but poor oral hygiene can exacerbate many diseases we associate with aging.
-In short, oral health care among older Americans has become an important issue, due the rapid growth of this age group, which will continue for decades to come.
+In short, oral health care among older Americans has become an important issue, which will continue for decades to come.

 The CDC recommends these steps to improve the oral health of older adults: